naomorii/SAOHud/README.md

 2 - Edit the path to the app directory to make it readable for your system.

+3 - Use the following command in the terminal to make it executable :
+    chmod +x ~/.config/autostart/sao-hud.desktop

-3 - Reconnect your user session to see the app launch at startup
+4 - Reconnect your user session to see the app launch at startup